tkruse/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

-How would a maintainer know whether `j` was deliberately uninitialized (probably a poor idea anyway) and whether it was intentional to give `s` the default value `""` in one case and `qqq` in another (almost certainly a bug)?
+How would a maintainer know whether `j` was deliberately uninitialized (probably a bad idea anyway) and whether it was intentional to give `s` the default value `""` in one case and `qqq` in another (almost certainly a bug)?
 The problem with `j` (forgetting to initialize a member) often happens when a new member is added to an existing class.

 ##### Example